won-j/M1399_000100-2022spring/README.md

-# M1399.000100 Computational Statistics @ SNU 2021
+# M1399.000100 Computational Statistics @ SNU 2022

-This is the course website for M1399.000100: "Computational Statistics" at Seoul National University in Spring 2021.
+This is the course website for M1399.000100: "Computational Statistics" at Seoul National University in Spring 2022.
 Assignments, lecture notes, and open source code will all be available on this website.

 ## Announcements

-- 2021-05-28: Homework 4 has been posted.
-- 2021-05-22: Homework 3 deadline has been extended to 2021-05-26
-- 2021-04-14: Lecture notes for "iterative methods for linear systems" has been updated.
-- 2021-04-14: Hint for Homework 2 Q3-4 has been revised.
+TBA.

 ## Instructor